 Riding a bike can be great for traveling around town and getting some exercise and fresh air.
 However, it can also be dangerous if drivers don’t give you the space and respect you deserve.
 Sadly, many motorists are negligent around bikers and cause serious accidents, leaving cyclists with severe injuries.

 In a situation like this, help from an experienced Norristown bicycle accident lawyer is crucial to get the payments you need from a lawsuit or settlement proposal.
-At Ostroff Injury Law, our seasoned attorneys know how to fight like hell for the rights of injured victims.
+At Ostroff Godshall Injury and Accident Lawyers, our seasoned attorneys know how to fight like hell for the rights of injured victims.
 In one Montgomery County case, we recovered a $3.5 million settlement for a child who was struck by a drunk driver while riding her bike near her home.
 Learn more about how Jon Ostroff and our winning legal team can put our experience and expertise to work for you.

 Elements of a Bike Crash Lawsuit

 Like almost every personal injury case, a bicycle accident lawsuit will generally be built around the legal theory of “negligence.”
 Put simply, a person is negligent and can be held accountable for your damages if all the following elements are true: